This Step: Get a Drivers License

 During your visit to the Pennsylvania Driver License Center, you must provide:

-- A completed Parent or Guardian Consent Form (DL-180TD) (if you are younger than 18 years old)
+- A completed Parent or Guardian Certification (DL-180C) (if you are younger than 18 years old).

 - Accompanying driver's valid driver's license.